polyaxon/polyaxon/docs/concepts/experiments.md

   cmd: python3 train.py --batch-size={{ batch_size }} --lr={{ lr }}
 ```

-> The params section was not completely necessary,
+> The inputs section was not completely necessary,
-we could have also just passed the value directly `--batch-size=128 --lr=0.01`
+we could have also just passed the value directly `--batch-size=128 --lr=0.01`, but to reuse the same polyaxonfile with differnet params while validating the type of the params we are using the inputs.
-For more information please visit the [params section](/references/polyaxonfile-yaml-specification/params/) reference.
+For more information please visit the [inputs/outputs section](/references/polyaxonfile-yaml-specification/inputs-outputs/) reference.

 > For more details about the `run section` check the [run section reference](/references/polyaxonfile-yaml-specification/run/)